omotarita/cw2/README.md

 The BABOK Guide (Business Analysis Body of Knowledge) provides a number of techniques that can be used to elicit requirements for software engineering projects.
 As a project is fundamentally underpinned by a need to serve users, they serve as the most useful source for discovering (or gathering) requirements.

-Although the requirements identification methods available for this project are limited to solely brainstorming, if this were a real-world project, I believe focus groups, user interviews and observation would also be useful methods to undertake. (why??)
+Although the requirements identification methods available for this project are limited to solely brainstorming, if this were a real-world project, I believe focus groups, user interviews and observation would also be useful methods to undertake, as they embody a user-centred design focus by provide a deeper insight into users' needs.

 To ensure I gathered a diverse range of requirements through brainstorming, I followed divergent design thinking principles to arrive at a number of ideas.
 Here's a few examples of some of the basic requirement ideas I came up with: